christiansandberg/canopen/doc/sdo.rst

     .. describe:: iter(array)

        Return an iterator over the subindexes from the array.
-       This will make a SDO read operation on subindex 0 in order to get the actual length of the array.
+       This will make an SDO read operation on subindex 0 in order to get the actual length of the array.
 This "highest subindex" entry is officially not part of the data and thus skipped in the yielded values.